The Ultimate Guide to Intermittent Fasting

 So what is intermittent fasting?

-According to Dorothy Sears, the Associate Director of the Center for Circadian Biology at UCSD, intermittent fasting can mean a lot of things.
+According to Dorothy Sears, the associate director of the Center for Circadian Biology at UCSD, intermittent fasting can mean a lot of things.
 The one thing all forms of intermittent fasting have in common is the cycling pattern between eating, and not eating.
 But, says Sears, even what is meant by “not eating” can vary — for some people it’s very literal, as in water only, and for some people it might mean only a certain, low number of calories.
 There are a variety of approaches to intermittent fasting, each with their own supporters and detractors.

 Sears suggests a practical model called time-restricted eating.
 While some studies have shown promising results in participants who eat only during short time frames, like six hours a day, Sears fears such a small window wouldn’t be sustainable over the long term, and might make fasters more miserable than it’s worth.
 If, for instance, you experience work stress during a fasting period, you’re likely to be less able to handle it than you would be if you’d eaten recently.

-“We have these fight or flight hormones, like epinephrine and norepinephrine, that get secreted when you have a stressful experience, and then you can get a very quick drop in the blood glucose, where you feel a little shaky.
+“We have these fight-or-flight hormones, like epinephrine and norepinephrine, that get secreted when you have a stressful experience, and then you can get a very quick drop in the blood glucose, where you feel a little shaky.
 Some people call it hanger,” says Sears.
 “I think that happening a lot over a long period of time is probably not good for us.”

-Instead, Sears suggests a 10/14 eating-to-fasting ratio — meaning you’d eat between the hours of 8 a.m. and 6 p.m., and fast the rest of the time, for example.
+Instead, Sears suggests a 14/10 fasting-to-eating ratio — meaning you’d eat over a ten-hour period (say, between the hours of 8 a.m. and 6 p.m.), and fast the rest of the time, for example.
 That way you can still have a social life, and still function at work, while getting all the benefits time-restricted eating provides.

 Does intermittent fasting work?